Lifting Bars

 Safety Information

 Lifting bars are powerful tools that require proper handling to prevent injury.
 Always inspect your lifting bar before use, checking for cracks, bends, or damaged ends that could fail under load.
-When using a lifting bar as a lever, ensure you have stable footing and maintain a secure grip—sudden releases can cause loss of balance.
+When using a lifting bar as a lever, ensure you have stable footing and maintain a secure grip—sudden releases can cause loss of balance and potential falls.

 Wear appropriate PPE including safety gloves to protect against splinters and sharp edges, and safety goggles when striking the bar with a hammer or working with materials that may splinter or shatter.
-Be mindful of what lies beneath when lifting floorboards—cables, pipes, and other services may be present and could be damaged by careless use.
+Be particularly mindful of what lies beneath when lifting floorboards—electrical cables, gas pipes, water services, and other utilities may be present and could be damaged or cause serious injury if struck carelessly.

 The HSE recommends proper manual handling techniques when using lifting equipment.
-Never exceed the practical capacity of your lifting bar, and don't use makeshift extensions or pipes to increase leverage, as this can cause tool failure.
-Position yourself so that if the bar slips, you won't be struck or fall into hazardous areas.
-When working on site, ensure others are clear of your working area, particularly when materials are under tension and may spring free.
+Never exceed the practical capacity of your lifting bar, and don't use makeshift extensions or pipes to increase leverage, as this can cause catastrophic tool failure.
+Position yourself so that if the bar slips, you won't be struck by the tool or fall into hazardous areas.
+When working on site, ensure others are clear of your working area, particularly when materials are under tension and may spring free unexpectedly.

 Frequently Asked Questions